tsurgene/datacamp/README.md

 # Datacamp Folder

-This folder should be used to organize GitHub repositories related to datacamp workspaces and files.
+This folder should be used to organize GitHub repositories related to datacamp coursework and files.